Home

 The abuses of groups like MAS caused paramilitaries to be declared illegal in 1989.
 Little was done to disband them, though.
 Human rights groups have documented widespread post-1989 collaboration between Colombia's armed forces and paramilitary groups.

 In the early 1990s the United Self-Defense Forces of Córdoba and Urabá (ACCU), a group headed by brothers Carlos and Fidel Castaño, emerged in northwestern Colombia.
-Using extreme brutality toward civilian populations, the group grew to be a powerful player in the northern regions of Colombia.
-Fidel Castaño was probably killed by guerrillas in 1995.
+Using extreme brutality toward civilian populations, the group has weakened guerrillas and established a permanent presence throughout northern Colombia.
+The ACCU grew to be a powerful player in the northern regions of Colombia under the direction of Carlos Castaño.
+Fidel was probably killed by guerrillas in 1995.

 By 1997, Carlos Castaño had organized the ACCU and several other paramilitary groups throughout the country into a national structure, the United Self-Defense Groups of Colombia (AUC).
-The group grew rapidly, from perhaps 4,000 members in 1998 to a reported 13,000 in 2002.
-By the time its last declared members demobilized in 2006, however, their number had reached about 32,000.
+The group grew rapidly, from perhaps 4,000 members in 1998 to about 18,000 today.

-The AUC was always more of a loose, fluid confederation than a unified structure.
-The AUC even dissolved momentarily in 2002, when Carlos Castaño briefly resigned from the AUC's leadership because "everyone does as he wishes."
+The AUC is more of a loose, fluid confederation than a unified structure.
+The AUC even dissolved briefly in 2002, with Carlos Castaño's decision to resign from the AUC's leadership because "everyone does as he wishes".
 Divisions within the group over links to the drug trade worsened during the early 2000s, exacerbated by the U.S. Justice Department's requests to extradite AUC leaders for narcotrafficking and the State Department's inclusion of the AUC on its list of international terrorist groups.
-At the same time, a new wave of individuals with long histories as narcotraffickers began entering the group's top leadership.
-Leaders like Diego Fernando Murillo ("Don Berna"), Víctor Manuel Mejía ("El Mellizo") and Francisco Javier Zuluaga ("Gordolindo") moved from Colombia's drug underworld to command of key paramilitary blocs.
+At the same time, a new wave of individuals with long histories as narcotraffickers has entered the group's top leadership since about 2000.
+Leaders like Diego Fernando Murillo ("Don Berna"), Víctor Manuel Mejía ("El Mellizo") and Francisco Javier Zuluaga ("Gordolindo") have recently moved from Colombia's drug underworld to command of key paramilitary blocs.

-After several years of divisions, including increasing incidents of combat between groups (particularly in Magdalena and Casanare), the AUC became more adequately represented by blocs than by one singular banner.
-2004 saw the murder of several prominent paramilitary leaders at the hands of fellow paramilitaries: Carlos Castaño in April, "Rodrigo 00" of the now-defunct Metro Bloc in June, and Miguel Arroyave of the Centauros Bloc in September.
+After several years of divisions, including increasing incidents of combat between groups (particularly in Magdalena and Casanare), the AUC is now more adequately represented by blocs than by one singular banner.
+2004 has seen the murder of several prominent paramilitary leaders at the hands of fellow paramilitaries: Carlos Castaño in April, "Rodrigo 00" of the now-defunct Metro Bloc in June, and Miguel Arroyave of the Centauros Bloc in September.

 Key Blocs